josh432/burger/README.md

 ### Comments
 ***

 This app. was a challenge to program as it incorporates many different files that interact with one-another.
-It also uses Heroku which was quite hard to deploy to as the deployment instructions were difficult to comprehend.
+It also uses Heroku which was quite hard to deploy as the Heroku deployment instructions were difficult to comprehend.
 However, once coded and deployed, this was a fun app to style and see in action.

 ### Screen Shots